bravoPan/gilbert-website/content/authors/admin/_index.md

 <!-- Hi there!
 I (Gilbert) am a CS master student at Columbia University@SEAS.
 I had my internship at Citrix System Inc as a software development engineer, I developed a repository server for company internal usage and improved the security.
 I also had several on-campus research experience on the aspect  of developing algorithm-based applications for testing the novel human-computer interaction.
 But my favoriate field is still the sfotware development.
 Top 3 favoriate languages in my ares is: Python, Golang, C++. -->

 Hi there!
 I (Gilbert) am a CS master's student at Columbia University@SEAS.
-I'm having my internship at Google LLC, Seurity&Privacy department as a software development engineer, working on large scale districuted ACL service.
+I had my internship at Google LLC, Seurity&Privacy department as a software development engineer, working on large scale districuted ACL service.
 Before that, I had my SDE internship at Citrix System Inc, where I developed a repository server for company internal usage and improved the security.
 The top 3 favorite languages in my area are Python, Golang, and C++.

 Concerning my personality, I'm always passionate about learning new tech stacks; and I have an open-source spirit, I'm a member of the Coala Development Group on Github.
 Besides, I'm super down-to-earth and a great team player.